ddev/ddev-drupal-solr/README.md

 3. Change your Drupal configuration to use the new core.

 ## Caveats
-* This recipe won't work with versions of solr before solr:8, and Acquia and Pantheon.io hosting require versions from 3 to 7.
+* This recipe won't work with versions of Solr before `solr:8`, and Acquia and Pantheon.io hosting require versions from 3 to 7.
 You'll want to see the [contributed recipes](https://github.com/drud/ddev-contrib) for older versions of solr.